U.S. Supreme Court tosses out Medtronic pacemaker patent loss

 "We hold that, when a licensee seeks a declaratory judgment against a patentee (patent holder) to establish that there is no infringement, the burden of proving infringement remains with the patentee," the Supreme Court said in a decision written by Justice Stephen Breyer.

-The two patents in the case have to do with cardiac resynchronization therapy, a pacemaker that detects when the heart beats out of sync and then emits tiny shocks of electricity to correct its rhythm.
+Two patents are behind the case.
+Both have to do with cardiac resynchronization therapy, a pacemaker that detects when the heart beats out of sync and then emits tiny shocks of electricity to correct its rhythm.
 It is used to treat congestive heart failure.

 Medtronic licensed the patents in question, but in 2007, Mirowski Family Ventures claimed Medtronic was developing new products that would also justify royalty payments.
 Medtronic filed suit, seeking a ruling that it did not need to pay.